Part 1, 9am-9:50am

-For this event, Skarbakka will join students in the History of Photography course in a conversation of the role of art in constructing identity.
+For Part 1 of this event, Skarbakka will join students in the History of Photography course in a conversation of the role of art in constructing identity.
 In particular, they will discuss how his various projects examine and confront notions and ideals of white masculinity in the United States.
 Members of the public are welcome to join in the discussion.

 This event is being recorded for educational and archival purposes and it may be posted on our website.
 By participating in this presentation, you give permission for Monmouth University to record the presentation for University purposes.
 You understand that your name, likeness, voice and statements may be recorded.
 If you do not wish to be recorded, a recording of this presentation will later be available upon request, and you can contact Amanda Stojanov, Assistant Professor of Digital Media (email@example.com) with any questions you may have regarding the presentation.